 Mean score of companies in the Membership Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 The Financial Accounting Foundation Inc., headquartered in the US, currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
-As such, the Foundation has not established any significant climate commitments or initiatives aimed at reducing its carbon footprint.
-Without emissions data or reduction strategies, it is challenging to assess their environmental impact or commitment to sustainability within the financial sector.
-In the context of industry standards, many organisations are increasingly adopting Science-Based Targets Initiative (SBTi) guidelines and other climate frameworks to enhance transparency and accountability in their emissions reporting.
-However, the Financial Accounting Foundation Inc. has not yet engaged in such initiatives or cascaded any targets from a parent organisation.
+As a result, the Foundation's climate commitments remain unclear, and it appears that they have not established any significant initiatives or targets to address carbon emissions.
+In the context of the broader industry, many organisations are increasingly adopting science-based targets and sustainability initiatives, but the Financial Accounting Foundation Inc. has yet to disclose any such commitments or inherited data from a parent organisation.
+Without specific emissions data or reduction initiatives, it is challenging to assess the Foundation's impact on climate change or its alignment with industry standards.